Frequently Asked Questions

 I'm from out-of-state and can't find a ladder climb test.
 What are my options?

 Because this prerequisite is a matter of state law, we cannot waive this requirement.
-In our experience, out-of-state applicants can either: 1) complete the Ladder Climb (only) at a facility in Illinois, or 2) contact one of the three facilities offering the CPAT/Ladder in Illinois to determine what the test specifications are, and then request your local agency to match those requirements so that you may certify appropriately.
+In our experience, out-of-state applicants can either: 1) complete the Ladder Climb (only) at a facility in Illinois, or 2) contact one of the four facilities offering the CPAT/Ladder in Illinois to determine what the test specifications are, and then request your local agency to match those requirements so that you may certify appropriately.

 How many people are going to be hired?